Intelligent Self-Service: Help your customers do more with less (effort)

 Achieving that perfect scenario requires people, processes and technology all working together, Morgan continues.
 “A strong ISS system isn’t a rush job.
 You’ve got to take time to strategically think through the entire process and ensure it is responsive and predictive.”

 And there’s no finish line either.
 Experts say it’s imperative to constantly test new methods and leverage usage analytics to create a virtuous cycle of improvement that reflects the most current, relevant trends.

 The power of customer communities

-Amidst all this upheaval, an older form of service has re-emerged as a popular channel for intelligent self-service: Customer communities.
+Amidst all this upheaval, an older form of service has re-emerged as a popular channel for intelligent self-service: customer communities.

-Voice-powered IVR, intelligent virtual assistants and the omnipotence of social media have helped create the conditions for customer communities to thrive.
+Interactive voice response (IVR), intelligent virtual assistants and the omnipotence of social media have helped create the conditions for customer communities to thrive.
 These communities permit customers to search for resources and ways to engage with their peers on their own schedule.

 The outcome is that the community will be able to automatically direct customers to the most likely place for their issue to be resolved.
 Sometimes it will initiate a support ticket, while other times it will direct them to an existing thread that answers their questions.

 Gamification is another element of engagement that can encourage users and customers to help each other by asking and answering questions in order to earn rewards, points and badges.
 Customers feel empowered, build a stronger connection to the brand and take the pressure off agents, who can instead focus their attention on the highest-priority issues.

 In many ways, ISS mirrors other digital transformation efforts that challenge brands, in that there’s no express route to the finish line.
 It requires constant improvement and iteration.
 But, for those committed to the cause of reducing customer effort by creating a responsive, proactive and predictive self-service ecosystem, the top- and bottom-line benefits will be substantial.